HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ![](fig/human-mitosis-napari.png){alt="A screenshot of a 2D image of human cells undergoing mitosis in Napari"}

 This 2D image shows the nuclei of human cells undergoing mitosis.
-If we zoom in by scrolling, we can see that this image is actually made up of many small squares with different brightness.
+If we really zoom in up-close by scrolling, we can see that this image is actually made up of many small squares with different brightness values.
 These squares are the image's pixels (or 'picture elements') and are the individual units that make up all digital images.

 If we hover over these pixels with the mouse cursor, we can see that each pixel has a specific value.
 Try hovering over pixels in dark and bright areas of the